blahaj-zone/hajkey/CODE_OF_CONDUCT.md

-# Iceshrimp Community Code of Conduct
+# Hajkey Community Code of Conduct

-The Iceshrimp Code of Conduct is a set of guidelines that explains how our community behaves and what we value as members and project to others.
+The Hajkey Code of Conduct is a set of guidelines that explains how our community behaves and what we value as members and project to others.
 This Code of Conduct is a living document and will be updated when and as deemed necessary.

 The Code of Conduct does not seek to restrict speech or penalize non-native speakers of English or any other language.
 Instead the Code of Conduct spells out the kinds of behaviors we, as a community, find to be acceptable and unacceptable.